MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-aip-scanner.md

 ## Azure Information Protection unified labeling scanner overview

 The AIP scanner can inspect any files that Windows can index.
 If you've configured sensitivity labels in one of the Microsoft 365 labeling admin centers, and have configured them to apply automatic classification, the scanner can label discovered files to apply that classification, and optionally apply or remove protection.

 Supported labeling admin centers include the Microsoft 365 Security Center, the Microsoft 365 Compliance Center, and the Microsoft 365 Security and Compliance Center.
-For more information, see [Learn about sensitivity labels](/microsoft-365/compliance/sensitivity-labels).

 The following image shows the AIP scanner architecture, where the scanner discovers files across your on-premises and SharePoint servers.